Azerbaijan–North Macedonia relations: Economic cooperation

 North Macedonia has an economic representative office in Azerbaijan with an office in Baku.

-In September 2019, during the 74th session of The United Nations General Assembly, held in New York City, Elmar Mammadyarov met with the Prime Minister of North Macedonia Zoran Zaev.
-The sides discussed prospects of implementation of energy projects.
+In September 2019, during the 74th session of the United Nations General Assembly, held in New York City, Elmar Mammadyarov met with the Prime Minister of North Macedonia Zoran Zaev.
+They discussed prospects of implementation of energy projects.

 It is planned to connect North Macedonia to the Trans-Adriatic pipeline (TAP) to transport Azerbaijani gas from the Shah Deniz field to Europe.